-“Bacchus” was painted during Caravaggio’s 1595 sojourn with his first patron, Cardinal del Monte, and represents Caravaggio’s interpretation of naturalism.
+Bacchus was painted during Caravaggio’s 1595 sojourn in Rome with his first patron, Francesco Maria del Monte.

-Rembrandt van Rijn, the eminent Dutch painter, was born in 1606 in what is now Holland, and even though he never went abroad his pieces were inspired by foreign influences.
-When most people think of the most significant Baroque artists and the Dutch Golden Age, Rembrandt almost universally comes to mind.
+Rembrandt van Rijn, the eminent Dutch painter, was born in 1606 in the present Netherlands, and even though he never went abroad his pieces were inspired by foreign influences.
+When most people think of the most significant Baroque painters and the Dutch Golden Age, Rembrandt almost universally comes to mind.
 This is because his work was truly significant.
-Auguste Rodin once famously stated, “Compare me with Rembrandt?
-What sacrilege!
-With Rembrandt, the colossus of Art!
-We should prostrate ourselves before Rembrandt and never compare anyone with him!”
+Auguste Rodin once famously stated,

-Peter Paul Rubens, another one of the 5 greatest Baroque painters, known for being “the prince of painters and the painter of princes,” was a flamboyant Flemish grand master of art born in 1577.
-His work was highly influenced by historical and mythological ideals, and his unique painting style came to be associated with the Counter-Reformation.
+Peter Paul Rubens, known for being “the prince of painters and the painter of princes,” was a flamboyant Flemish grand master of art born in 1577.
+His work was highly influenced by historical and mythological ideas, and his unique painting style came to be associated with the Counter-Reformation.

-One of the 5 greatest Baroque painters mentioned in my article is Diego Velázquez, representing the Spanish Golden Age.
-He was also one of the best portraitists of his times.
-Velázquez was familiar with Italian art; therefore, his inspirations initially came from artists such as Raphael and Michelangelo.
-Later during his life, his work inspired the realists and impressionists.
+Diego Velázquez was a prominent court painter of the Spanish King Philip IV.
+He represented the Spanish Golden Age being one of the best portraitists of his time.
+Velázquez was familiar with Italian art; his inspiration initially came from artists such as Raphael and Michelangelo.
+Later in his life, his work inspired the Realists and Impressionists.